MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/about/index.md

 ---
 # Windows and containers

-Containers are a technology for packaging and running apps–including Windows apps–across diverse environments on-premises and in the cloud.
+Containers are a technology for packaging and running Windows and Linux apps across diverse environments on-premises and in the cloud.
 Containers provide a lightweight, isolated environment that makes apps easier to develop, deploy, and manage.
-Containers start and stop quickly, making them ideal for applications that need to rapidly adapt to changing demand or cluster node availability.
+Containers start and stop quickly, making them ideal for applications that need to rapidly adapt to changing demand or cluster nodes going offline.
 The lightweight nature of containers also make them a useful tool for increasing the density and utilization of your infrastructure.

 ![](media/about-3-box.png)